imageworks/OpenColorIO-Configs/aces_1.2/README.md

 Colorspaces
 -

-Colorspaces in this configurations are grouped into the following families: ACES, ADX, Look, Output, Input, Utility, Aliases.
+Colorspaces in this configurations are grouped into the following families: *ACES*, *ADX*, *Look*, *Output*, *Input*, *Utility*, *Aliases*.
 Descriptions for the colorspaces in the different families are provided below.

-For ease of use across a broader number of applications, the family name of each colorspace is pre-pended to the colorspace name when the configuration is authored.
-Those prefixes will be omitted in this document, but will show up when the configuration is loaded and used.
+For ease of use across a broader number of applications, the family name of each colorspace is prepended to the colorspace name when the configuration is authored.
+Those prefixes are omitted in this document, but will show up when the configuration is loaded and used.

 ### ACES